|CNIDARIA : ACTINIARIA : Aiptasiidae||SEA ANEMONES AND HYDROIDS|

 Habitat: On shore or in depths down to 100m or more.
 On rocks, sea-weed holdfasts, etc., usually occurs in considerable numbers when present.

 Distribution: Local and uncommon in Britain, in extreme southwest only - Cornwall, Devon, Dorset, Bristol Channel, Kenmare River (southwest Ireland).
-Common in Channel Isles and northwest France, around southwest Europe and the Mediterranean.
+Common in Channel Isles and northwest France, south to Portugal.

 Key Identification Features: